IN MEMORIAM: 1927-2021

 Melba was often introduced in New York as “the most published writer of tap in the world.”
 For twenty years she wrote a tap column for two major dance magazines.
 Her columns are available for reading at MelbasDance.com.
 She served as president of The Texas Association Teachers of Dancing and board member of Dance Masters of America.
 She introduced the first competitive gymnastics in south Texas.

 Melba’s former students are everywhere in various forms of dance, gymnastics, exercise, ballroom and performing on Broadway.
 Melba conducts panels on tap history every year in New York and St. Louis.
 Melba is a conservator of American dance in the truest sense of the word.
 Her legacy lives on in all whose lives she touched.

 Julie is on her 15th year as the director of Melba’s Dance School.
 She has been part of the Melba’s family for 35 years.
 She also serves as the artistic director for McAllen Dance Theatre.

-She has been in charge of advanced programs for 16 years with specialties in ballet, pointe, tap, jazz, musical theatre and gymnastics.
+She has been in charge of advanced programs for 19 years with specialties in ballet, pointe, tap, jazz, musical theatre and gymnastics.
 She was a dance major at Oklahoma City University where she was part of their American Spirit Company and selected for the international touring company.
 Julie received her Bachelor’s Degree in Linguistics.
-Her other certifications include: a 10-year member of the Texas Association of Teachers Dancing and the International Tap Association.
+Her other certifications include: a 11-year member of the Texas Association of Teachers Dancing and the International Tap Association.
+In 2023, she earned her examiner's certificate from TATD.
 She has received annual merit scholarships to tap festivals across the country.